lotsofbears/KKS_VR/README.md

 Has plenty of settings for customization.

 ### Controller representation
-Native in-game items serving as a representation of controllers.
+Native in-game items serving as a controller's representation.
 Available in **Any Scene** as the last priority action i.e. when no better actions are available.
 They won't go inside of things easily, preferring instead to stick to the surface.
 * **Touchpad** with pressed *Trigger* to cycle available items.